Our Herb Garden

 Wikipedia.org.

-A number of our written materials included references to people and places and failed to include dates and other information about those references.
-Wikipedia proved invaluable in ensuring that when blending a variety of sources for our Herbal Histories we maintained a correct chronological order or events and add further details about the people and places involved.
+A number of our written materials included references to people and places but failed to include dates and other information about those references.
+Wikipedia proved invaluable in ensuring that when blending a variety of sources for our Herbal Histories we maintained a correct chronological order or events and were able to add further details about the people and places involved.